lazarulian/cs32/README.md

 - Learned about implementing Breadth-first search, and depth-first search.
 - Implemented an algorithm that converts boolean expression into infix notation using stacks and queues
 #### Homework 3
+- Implemented recursive algorithms that we would usually use iterative practices for.
+- Implemented inherited classes and polymorphic functions within the classes
 #### Homework 4
 #### Homework 5